WISE-Developers/Project_issues/README.md

     - Alberta hosts a PSaaS Workshop in Edmonton
     - New Zealand Sucessfully Containerizes PSaaS in Docker
     - Saskatchewan comes on board as a project partner, Rob Kruus joins the team!
-    - proof-of-concept app  "Drop a match" Devloped using leaflet, PSaaS and Node-Red
+    - Proof-of-concept app  "Drop a match" Devloped using leaflet, PSaaS and Node-Red
     - JAVA API Planned
     - NWT Develps the .net API to help Burn-P3 move forward.
     - PSaaS 6.2.5.5 Passes Smoke tests - Released to Developers